 Airsoft equipment is used in military and law enforcement training because the equipment is realistic, the projectiles are safe and the ammunition is more affordable.
 Therefore, “Airsoft” is a mix of action and planned scenarios, perfectly suited to train our troops.

 The equipment used during an airsoft game is essentially the same as that used by “Milsim” paintball players, with a few exceptions such as; the marker, the type of goggles used, ammunition and lastly, the firing rate of the BB’s (Plastic Pellets.)

-The most recent rifles, especially those designed in Taiwan and China, include metal components internally an externally.
+The most recent rifles, especially those designed in Taiwan and China, include metal components internally and externally.
 A typical Airsoft gun is significantly lighter than a real firearm made of steel, due to the use of aluminum as the main manufacturing product.
-There are however, some models that include additional internal weight for increased realism.
+There are, however some models that include additional internal weight for increased realism.
 Other modifications are also available.
 For certain models, it is possible to attach a noise amplifier or a cannon muzzle break that can release smoke for added realism.